-A good honours degree (minimum 2:2, or for maths, physics and physics with maths applicants minimum class 3 with at least a grade B in the relevant A Level) in one of our teaching subjects or with a strong element of a teaching subject (see course description).
+A good honours degree (minimum 2:2, or for maths, physics and physics with maths applicants minimum class 3 with at least a grade B in the relevant A Level) in one of our teaching subjects or with a strong element of a teaching subject (see below).

 Months of entry

 Our graduates make great teachers.
 It’s that simple.
 The Initial Teacher Education (ITE) course helps you develop an understanding of research, policies and practice relating to education in general and secondary education in particular.
 You’ll analyse and reflect on what you learn to connect research with the classroom.

 We teach an approach to your work that will stay with you throughout your career.
 Our graduates are dedicated to lifelong learning, developing their professional practice, and using classroom-based research.
 You’ll learn everything the qualified teacher needs to know about planning, teaching, learning, assessing, policies and processes.